Marilou Schultz: Awards and honors

 Schultz has won several awards at the Santa Fe Indian Market, including the Special Award for Excellence in Navajo Weaving in 1994, and the Challenge Award in Non-Traditional Weavings in 1997.
 She was also awarded a fellowship by the market's organization, SWAIA, in 1994.
 At the Heard Museum Guild Indian Fair and Market, Schultz received the inaugural Conrad House Innovation Award from the Heard Museum Guild in 2001.

 Selected exhibitions

 Schultz exhibited from 2017 to 2018 at documenta 14 in Kassel, Germany.
 She has also shown internationally in U.S. Embassies.

 Curators Velma Kee Craig (Diné), Natalia Miles (Diné/Akimel O'otham/Apache), and Ninabah Winton (Diné) featured Schultz's work in the Heard Museum's traveling survey of contemporary Navajo weaving, Color Riot!.
 This exhibition began at the Heard Museum in Phoenix, and traveling to venues nationwide, including the Montclair Art Museum in New Jersey and the Museum of Fine Arts, St. Petersburg in Florida.

-Replica of a Chip was included in a 2024 exhibition, Woven Histories: Textiles and Modern Abstraction at the National Gallery of Art.
+Replica of a Chip was included in a 2024 exhibition, Woven Histories: Textiles and Modern Abstraction at the National Gallery of Art, which later traveled to the Museum of Modern Art.